 Brainstorming is a structured technique used to apply a different way of thinking to generate and explore new ideas.
 Brainstorming is typically done as a collaborative effort, by bringing together the right people with the right knowledge to help solve your problem.
 To get the most out of the session and the people involved, brainstorming works best when you first apply divergent thinking without limitations, then converge on appropriate ideas to explore in more detail.
 This means considering all angles, before narrowing on designing a solution that best meets the needs of your customers.

 The four main brainstorm techniques are:

-- Wrong Way– Deliberately try to generate bad ideas.
-For example, if you were trying to improve customer retention, ask “what could we do to drive our customers away?
+- Wrong way – Deliberately try to generate bad ideas.
+For example, if you were trying to improve customer engagement and retention, ask “what could we do to drive our customers away?”

-- Risky Options– Concentrate on the issues that matter most, and thus generate better ideas.
+- Risky options – Concentrate on the issues that matter most in order to generate better ideas.
 People are often discouraged from suggesting seemingly wild or risky ideas which might lead to the best solution because they fear failure or group criticism.

 Customer experience design development

 The customer experience design process is a method to further develop initiatives after you’ve run customer journey mapping and opportunities brainstorming sessions.
 This agile process ensures unproven ideas are stopped and retired, and new, viable ideas are further developed into a business case to incite action.